bprzybylski/IB-CS-GeS/content/extended-essay/overview/_index.md

 Here are some criteria to guide you in identifying a strong research topic:

-- Ensure your topic is **technical**: Given that Computer Science is a technical course, focus on aspects that delve into the technicalities of the subject.
+- Ensure your topic is `technical`: Given that Computer Science is a technical course, focus on aspects that delve into the technicalities of the subject.
 Social issues related to ICT are more suited for the ITGS course.

-- Ensure your topic is **specific** and **measurable**: Craft a research question with clear specificity and measurability.
+- Ensure your topic is `specific` and `measurable`: Craft a research question with clear specificity and measurability.
 Avoid vague inquiries like "Will Windows or Linux give better performance?"
 Clarify the context, circumstances, and goals to achieve precision.
 Remember the 4,000-word limit.

-- Avoid **speculative** topics: avoid questions about uncertain future developments, such as "Will quantum computing replace normal binary computers?"
+- Avoid `speculative` topics: Avoid questions about uncertain future developments, such as "Will quantum computing replace normal binary computers?"
 Analysis of trends and advances is possible, but should demonstrate technical knowledge without relying on speculation.

-- Steer clear of **historical** and **ethics/social implications** focus: While historical context or ethical considerations can be included, the primary focus should be on scientific analysis.
+- Steer clear of `historical` and `ethical/social implications` focus: While historical context or ethical considerations can be included, the primary focus should be on scientific analysis.
 Avoid turning the essay into a history dissertation; maintain a scientific approach.

-- Ensure your topic allows for **primary research**: Conduct original research instead of relying solely on existing statistics or summarizing views.
+- Ensure your topic allows for `primary research`: Conduct original research instead of relying solely on existing statistics or summarizing views.
 Analyze your findings and consider their implications to fulfill the research requirements.

-- Avoid a **computer science project** or software project focus: Save projects like desktop applications or online services for the IA.
+- Avoid a `computer science project` focus: Save projects like desktop applications or online services for the IA.
 While data for analysis can be generated from a student-written program, the focus should be on relevant techniques rather than the code's development.

-- Ensure your topic is **feasible**: Choose a topic that is manageable with available resources.
+- Ensure your topic is `feasible`: Choose a topic that is manageable with available resources.
 Avoid investigating complex computing topics for which you lack access to appropriate background material or resources.

 To give yourself a better sense of the differences between good and bad topics, look at the table below: